 Ravenscroft Group | Mark Bousfield

-David Chan is a former colleague at Ravenscroft and an old friend of the business.
+In his sixth article from the US, David Chan provides his viewpoint on the post-election US political environment.
+David is a former colleague at Ravenscroft and an old friend of the business.
 He now lives in Texas with his wife.

 Yes, I'm stuck in the middle with you,